cloudmaven/documentation/pages/az/az_jupyter.md

 In general we advocate using Jupyter notebooks to create research sandboxes, to develop paper content, to share reproducible results, and to communicate on a technical level.
-Jupyter notebooks support Python, R, F-Sharp, Julia and other programming languages.
+Jupyter notebooks support Python, R, F Sharp, Julia and other programming languages.
 They also support markdown including LaTeX mathematical formatting.

 Microsoft to their immense credit has created a Jupyter notebook hosting service on their Azure cloud platform.
 This has two advantages over hosting a Jupyter notebook on a machine that you manage: First Azure takes care of the basics of managing the